by Karen Jones

 Screen printing produces vibrant colors that are bright and saturated.
 If you want a design that stands out and pops, you need to go with screen printing.
 DTG has developed over the years.
 However, it still results in a duller appearance when compared to screen printing.

 The difference occurs because screen printing uses very opaque plastisol ink.
-This ink also comes in different colors, so it is easy to find an ink that matches the color of your choice.
+This ink also comes in different colors, so it is easy to find ink that matches the color of your choice.

 DTG depends on cyan, magenta, yellow, and black (CMYK) colors to make different shades.